bitcoinerlab/descriptors/README.md

 })
 ```

-For functions suffixed with *Ledger* (designed to generate descriptors for Ledger Hardware devices), replace `masterNode` with both `ledgerClient` and `ledgerState`.
+For functions suffixed with *Ledger* (designed to generate descriptors for Ledger Hardware devices), replace `masterNode` with `ledgerManager`.
 Detailed information on Ledger integration will be provided in subsequent sections.

 The `keyExpressions` category includes functions that generate string representations of key expressions for public keys.